marleo/Turbinemodel-WebApp/README.md

-# Wind Turbine Blade Segmentation and Tracking
+# WebApp for Wind Turbine Blade Segmentation/Tracking & Camera Parameter Calculations

 This is a Flask application for processing videos of wind turbines using YOLO models for blade segmentation and tracking.